digitallawyer/openlegaldictionary/_definitions/policy.md

 ---
 title: Policy
 permalink: "/definitions/policy.html"
-body: The general prlnclples by •which a government Is guided in Its management of publlc affairs, or the legislature ln Its measures
+body: The general prlnclples by •which a government is guided in Its management of publlc affairs, or the legislature in Its measures
 published_at: '2018-07-07'
 layout: post
 ---